-A series of multi-stakeholder dialogues in Turkmenistan, Kazakhstan and Azerbaijan took place in 2011-12 to promote transparency and good governance in the energy sector.
+A series of multi-stakeholder dialogues in Turkmenistan, Kazakhstan and Azerbaijan took place from 2011-12 to promote transparency and good governance in the energy sector.
 A workshop in Turkmenistan was the first in that country to discuss the Extractive Industries Transparency Initiative (EITI) in a multi-stakeholder forum.

 Dialogue 1: Introduction to EITI and principles of good governance in the oil and gas sector (28 September 2011, Ashgabat, Turkmenistan)

 Turkmenistan had not yet signed up to EITI.
-At a workshop on 28th September 2011 participants discussed EITI and broader issues of transparency and good governance in the oil and gas sector.
+Participants discussed the initiative and broader issues of transparency and good governance in the oil and gas sector.
 The workshop was hosted by the British Embassy and the Turkmenistan Ministry of Oil and Gas.
 This was the first meeting of its kind to take place in Ashgabat.

 Dialogue 2: Building a green economy in an oil- and gas-producing country (24–26 November 2011, Astana, Kazakhstan)

-In preparation for Rio+20, the Government of Kazakhstan aims to integrate this programme into the mainstream economy and develop energy projects that correspond both to core business and Green Economy principles.
+In preparation for Rio+20, the government aimed to integrate this programme into the mainstream economy and develop energy projects that corresponded both to core business and green economy principles.

 Dialogue 3: Moving beyond EITI in Azerbaijan (February 2012, Baku)

-The laws on the Subsurface and Local Content, and tax and environmental regulations have contradictions that remain unaddressed, and despite the impact of EITI in Kazakhstan, transparency in the energy sector still needs to be improved.
-Transparency needs to be applied via specific local policy provisions on social investment, environmental decision-making and community participation.
+The laws on the Subsurface and Local Content, and tax and environmental regulations had contradictions that were unaddressed, and despite the impact of EITI in Kazakhstan, transparency in the energy sector still needed to be improved.
+Transparency needed to be applied via specific local policy provisions on social investment, environmental decision-making and community participation.

-The IEA’s World Energy Outlook 2010 also identified the Caspian region as one of the most energy inefficient in the world.
-The energy intensity in GDP of the region as a whole in 2008 was more than 30% higher than that of Russia, more than double the global average and over three times that of Europe.
+The International Energy Agency’s World Energy Outlook 2010 also identified the Caspian region as one of the most energy inefficient in the world.
+The energy intensity in GDP of the region as a whole in 2008 was more than 30% higher than that of Russia, more than double the global average, and over three times that of Europe.